Session Settings

 The Servers tab allows you to configure the infrastructure for your session:

-• Network Settings — DNS and DHCP configuration
+• Network Settings — DNS configuration

 Server configuration is advanced functionality.
 Contact support if you need assistance.